alvinkoh256/Survey-Response-Coder/README.md

-# 📊 Survey Response Coder (Pandas + LLM API)
+# 📊 Survey Response Coder (Pandas + LLM API) for FormSG

 A lightweight, production-ready tool to **turn messy free-text survey responses into structured insights**, powered by Pandas and the [AIBOTS Gov](https://uat.aibots.gov.sg) LLM API.

 ## Problem

-Organisations rely on open-ended survey questions to understand people’s concerns, behaviours, and experiences.
+Open-ended survey results are very useful (compared to multiple choices that limits surveyee responses) to understand people's concerns, behaviours and experiences.
 But analysing them is a nightmare:

 * **Slow:** thousands of responses can take weeks to manually read and code.
 * **Inconsistent:** different analysts apply categories differently, leading to bias.